skyscrapers/docker-images/README.md

 All these tools are used to succesfully build AWS images for the Skyscrapers customers.
 The Racker tool is used to deep merge a generic (Ruby) template with customer specific extensions before generating a JSON Packer template.

+To build this image, a build argument is required:
+* `PACKER_VERSION`

+You can specify it in a manual build like this:
+`$ docker build --build-arg PACKER_VERSION=1.0.4 -t skyscrapers/packer:1.0.4 .`